Greece Moments Greece Moments

 No Comments

-The myth that Greek cuisine revolves entirely around meat still persists.
-Whenever food in Greece is mentioned, people immediately think of gyros, bifteki, souvlaki and the like.
-We strongly believe this is a misconception and that it is high time to do away with this cliché once and for all.
+The myth that Greek cuisine is all about meat still persists.
+Everyone immediately thinks of gyros, bifteki, souvlaki, and the like when it comes to eating in Greece.
+We believe this is a misconception, and that’s why it’s high time to dispel this one-sided image.

 Table of Contents